cardinalitypuzzles/cardboard/dev-guide.md

 # id of the Google Drive hunt folder
 # when you go to the folder, it's the last part of the URL
 # drive.google.com/drive/folders/<HUNT_FOLDER_ID>
-# the whitelist of emails allowed access to Small Board
+# the whitelist of emails allowed access to Cardboard
 # are the emails of the users who have access to this folder
 GOOGLE_DRIVE_HUNT_FOLDER_ID=...